yididiel7/goose/README.md

 ```

 #### Set up a provider
-Goose works with your [preferred LLM][providers].
+Goose works with your [preferred LLM][https://block.github.io/goose/plugins/providers.html].
 By default, it uses `openai` as the LLM provider.
 You'll be prompted to set an [API key][openai-key] if you haven't set one previously.

 >[!TIP]
 > **Billing:**